mefranklin6/Extron-Frontend-API/README.md

 Q: Will you post an example of a backend server?

 A: Yes.
 As of now I only have a basic proof of concept written in Go.
 Unlike this project that will work for most everyone, the backend server will be custom to your logic and your GUI.
-Check back soon as i'll be posting the server example in a different repo and link it here.

 Q: What about device drivers and modules?

 A: The backend server i'm writing intends to use Go Microservices from <https://github.com/Dartmouth-OpenAV> for device handling.
 If your equipment is not yet supported, please consider writing a microservice and contributing it to the group.

+Q: What about devices on AVLAN or devices that the backend server can't reach?

+A: Those are supported the same as serial devices and relays.
+Technically you can use the processor as a proxy to all ethernet devices but it's recommended that the backend server handles as many devices that it can communicate with directly.

 ### Disclaimer